 There are cases when the sperm are able to escape from the cut end of the vas deferens through tiny microscopic channels in the man’s scar tissue.
 These may have developed due to sperm granuloma.
 If the two separated ends of the vas deferens touch or come very close to each other, then the sperm may be able to pass from one part of the tube to the other.
 This could lead to pregnancy.

 Not that common, but still a possible reason for the vasectomy to fail could be the non-competent handling of the procedure.
 While general physicians also perform this surgery, it is best to get it done by a urologist.
 This risk can also be avoided by getting a post-vasectomy semen analysis.
-By and large, vasectomies are highly effective, and very popular as a method of permanent birth control.
-The risks of failure have considerably reduced with the many new surgical techniques now available in this field.

 Yes, it is!
 If circumstances change and you want to have a child, you have the option to get a vasectomy reversal procedure done.
 There is, however, no guarantee that the man’s partner will conceive even after this surgery.